whyyor/whyyor/README.md

 ## <img src="./img/star.webp" width="30"> About Me:

 - 🎓 I am a vice president at wishtales.
-- 💻 I use Javascript for Web Development and C++ for Competitive Programming
+- 💻 I use flutter for mobile development and C++ for Competitive Programming
 - 🏀 I love to play basketball
-- 📚 In my free time, you can find me listening to geopolitics and watching movies
+- 📚 In my free time, you can find me configuring my dev setup (check dotfiles)

 ## <img src="./img/earth.webp" width="30"> Socials: